synfonaut/Open-Directory/README.md

 ## TODO

 * need sharding to download very large data sets
+* are there any risks to including unconfirmed categories on tipchain?

 * root category concept, make it easy to re-use home-page for single-purpose
 * better design
 * let users tip a custom amount to someone who contributed a link and entire tip chain